raselneck/kyoob/readme.md

 ## Todo

+* Add GUI items (button, etc.)
 * Prevent walking off map (mainly for slower computers)
 * Fix gravity problems when vsync is disabled
-* Fix lens flare draw order
+* Fix lens flare draw order (?)
+* Fix physics for far away places (coordinates in the thousands)
+  * "Normalize" the block and player positions for physics calculations
 * Adapt sun so that it doesn't act weird "at night"
-* Better chunk priority generation
 * Improve block generation, taking hints [from Notch](http://n0tch.tumblr.com/post/4231184692/terrain-generation-part-1)
   * Actual world generation (caves, trees, etc.)
 * Loading and unloading of chunks from and to disk